Dear World Down Syndrome Day Supporter….

 Don’t stay silent when others say my life has no worth.

-Their influence is strong; complicit in deciding the fate of another, well before birth.
+Their influence is strong; complicit in deciding the fate of others like me, well before birth.

 Champion me, not only with socks, but with all you can muster.